ybychenok/terraform-aws-airship-ecs-service/README.md

 * [ ] SSL SNI Adding for custom hostnames

 ## Will not feature
-* [ ] EFS, in theory possible, but stateful workloads should not be on ECS anyway
+* [ ] mounting EFS mounts within ECS Task, in theory possible, but stateful workloads should not be on ECS anyway

 ## Simple ECS Service on Fargate with ALB Attached